ThomasSarlin/Papertrail-Multi-Output-Log-Aggregator-Webhook/README.md

 # Papertrail-Multi-Output-Log-Aggregator-Webhook

 This repository provides a solution for grouping and counting logs from Papertrail using webhooks.
-It allows you to send these aggregated logs either via email(SMTP) or Slack using workflow-url directed towards your specified channel, providing you with a convienent way to get an overview of your most common/urgent log messages.
+It allows you to send these aggregated logs either via email(SMTP) or Slack using a bot token and channel id, providing you with a convienent way to get an overview of your most common/urgent log messages.

 #Deploy